J4NN0/deep-learning-cnn/README.md

 ### Input layer

-With respect to the number of neurons comprising this layer, this parameter is completely and uniquely determined once you know the shape of your training data.
+For the number of neurons comprising this layer, this parameter is completely and uniquely determined once you know the shape of your training data.
 Specifically, the number of neurons comprising that layer is equal to the number of features (columns) in your data.
 Some NN configurations add one additional node for a bias term.

 ### Output layer